What to Look For in a Pet Sitter

 12. Do you have a business checking account, not a personal account, so that when I pay you, I make the payments out to the company name not to a person?

-Yes for PPSE, all payments must be made out to Prof. Pet Sitting Etc. No payment is ever made out to a person.
+All payments must be made out to a business.
+No payment is ever made out to a person.
 This is another way of finding out if the company is truly a registered company along with having a business phone.
 Also, if a check gets lost, a company check CAN NOT be cashed by a person.
 A check made out to a company MUST be deposited in the company account.
 Even though I own PPSE, my bank will not even let ME cash a check made out to PPSE!!

 Since only a handful of clients were writing checks, in April 2013, we decided to no longer accept checks when we went to our online registration/reservation program.
 It has allowed 24/7 access to your personal pet care profile and making reservations has never been easier!